Foo Fighters: Echoes, Silence, Patience & Grace (2007–2009)

-For the follow-up to In Your Honor, the band recruited The Colour and the Shape producer Gil Norton.
+For the follow-up to In Your Honor, the band worked once again with The Colour and the Shape producer Gil Norton.
 Echoes, Silence, Patience & Grace was released on September 25, 2007.
 The album's first single, "The Pretender", was issued to radio in early August.
 In mid-to-late 2007 "The Pretender" topped Billboard's Modern Rock chart for a record 19 weeks.
 The second single, "Long Road to Ruin", was released in December 2007, supported by a music video directed by longtime collaborator Jesse Peretz (formerly of the Lemonheads).
 Other singles included "Let It Die" and "Cheer Up, Boys (Your Make Up Is Running)".

-In October 2007, Foo Fighters started their world tour in support of the album.
+In October 2007, the Foo Fighters started their world tour in support of the album.
 The band performed shows throughout the United States, Canada, Europe, Australia, New Zealand, and Asia, including headlining the Virgin Mobile Festival in Baltimore on August 9.
-At the European MTV Music Awards in 2007, Pat Smear confirmed his return to the band.
+At the European MTV Music Awards in 2007, Pat Smear confirmed his return to the band in a touring capacity.

 Echoes, Silence, Patience & Grace was nominated for five Grammy Awards in 2008.
-Foo Fighters went home with Best Rock Album and Best Hard Rock Performance (for "The Pretender").
+The Foo Fighters won Best Rock Album and Best Hard Rock Performance (for "The Pretender").
 The album was also nominated for Album of the Year, while "The Pretender" was also nominated for Record of the Year and Best Rock Song.

 On June 7, 2008, the band played Wembley Stadium, London, and was joined by Jimmy Page and John Paul Jones of Led Zeppelin to play "Rock and Roll" (with Grohl on drums and Hawkins on vocals) and "Ramble On" (sung by Grohl, drums by Hawkins).
 As Page and Jones left the stage before a final encore of "Best of You", an ecstatic Grohl shouted "Welcome to the greatest fucking day of my whole entire life!".
-Throughout the tour for Echoes, Silence, Patience & Grace, Foo Fighters had been writing and practicing new songs at sound checks.
-After Foo Fighters had completed this tour in September 2008, they recorded 13 new songs in studio 606, shortly after announcing a hiatus from touring (which would last until January 2011).
+Throughout the tour for Echoes, Silence, Patience & Grace, the Foo Fighters had been writing and practicing new songs at sound checks.
+After the Foo Fighters had completed this tour in September 2008, they recorded 13 new songs in Studio 606, shortly after announcing a hiatus from touring (which would last until January 2011).
 These sessions likely lasted from late 2008 – early 2009.
-While the members of Foo Fighters had initially planned for their new album (composed of songs from this recording session) to have come out in 2009 with almost no touring support, they ultimately decided to shelve most of the songs from these sessions.
+While the members of the Foo Fighters had initially planned for their new album (composed of songs from this recording session) to have come out in 2009 with almost no touring support, they ultimately decided to shelve most of the songs from these sessions.
 Three of these songs were later released — "Wheels" and "Word Forward" (on their 2009 compilation album, Greatest Hits); and a newly recorded version of "Rope" (which ended up making the final cut of Wasting Light).